Feeling a chill because you’re getting error code 223 from your Lennox® furnace?

 How a Low Pressure Switch Works

-Pressure switches are a necessary part of the heating system.
+Pressure switches are a necessary part of the heating process.

 Here’s how your furnace starts after the thermostat starts to call for heat: